pszklarska/flutter_animations_workshop/step_04/instructions.md

 # Animate position using AnimatedAlign

-Now, the same way as you animated the size and the color of a rectangle, you're going to animate its position now, so it randomly moves around the screen.
+Now, the same way as you animated the size and the color of a rectangle, you're going to animate its position so it randomly moves around the screen.

-To do it, you'll use another ImplicitlyAnimatedWidget: `AnimatedAlign`.
+To do so, you'll use another implicitly animated widget: `AnimatedAlign`.

-The first step is to create new variables to store X and Y positions of the widget (line #23)
+The first step is to create new variables to store X and Y positions of the widget (line #23).

 ```dart
 class _MyAppState extends State<MyApp> {